microsoft/qlib/docs/component/data.rst

 Know more about how to run ``Data Handler`` with ``Estimator``, please refer to `Estimator: Workflow Management <estimator.html>`_

-Qlib provides implemented data handler `QLibDataHandlerClose`.
+Qlib provides implemented data handler `Alpha158`.
 The following example shows how to run `QLibDataHandlerV1` as a single module.

 .. note:: Users need to initialize ``Qlib`` with `qlib.init` first, please refer to `initialization <../start/initialization.html>`_.

 .. code-block:: Python

-    from qlib.contrib.estimator.handler import QLibDataHandlerClose
+    from qlib.contrib.estimator.handler import Alpha158
     from qlib.contrib.model.gbdt import LGBModel

     DATA_HANDLER_CONFIG = {